 6) Even better than grinding away at Uber corporate is being an early investor.
 Make your capital work hard for you so you don’t have to.

-As of 4Q2020, Uber is still below its IPO price as the global pandemic rages on.
+As of 2021, Uber is trading around $50/share, 25% above its IPO price.
 There is still also a battle over the classification of whether its drivers are employees or contractors.
 It’s hard to see Uber continue to grow and innovate in this environment.